cpbotha/nvpy/docs/installation.rst

 On Debian-flavoured systems with apt, this generally works::

-    sudo apt-get install python python-tk python-pip python-markdown sudo pip install nvpy
+    sudo apt-get install python python-tk python-pip python-markdown
+    # on crunchbang linux, you also need: sudo apt-get install python-ttk
+    sudo pip install nvpy

 Create a file in your home directory called .nvpy.cfg with just the following contents::